xeon-protocol/xeon-dapp/README.md

 foundryup
 ```

-2. Navigate to the `xeon-contracts` directory and follow the instructions in [`xeon-contracts/README.md`](https://github.com/xeon-protocol/xeon-dapp/blob/main/xeon-contract/README.md) directory to build, run, and test.
+2. Navigate to the `/contracts` directory and follow the instructions in [`/contracts/README.md`](https://github.com/xeon-protocol/xeon-dapp/blob/main/xeon-contract/README.md) to continue with Foundry.

 ## Directory Structure